 The Water Quality Association (WQA.org) tells us exposure to PFAS can happen when we eat food grown in soil contaminated by PFAS or drink water that has been contaminated and not properly filtered out.
 It can also be released through the household products we use to clean our homes.

 Some potential health risks of PFAS exposure are cancer, a weakened immune system, fertility issues, low birth weight for infants, abnormal levels for cholesterol and thyroid hormones, and inflammation of the liver.
 Other health-related issues are still under research.

-Our systems have been tested and certified to NSF/ANSI Standard 58 by NSF International, and not only removes sediments and PFAS contaminants, but also eliminates odours and and improves taste.
+Our systems have been tested and certified to NSF/ANSI Standard 58 by NSF International, and not only reduce sediments and PFAS contaminants, but also eliminates odours and improves taste.